 What does the price not include?

-International roundtrip airfare; travel insurance; transportation to the trip’s starting point; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverages not included in itinerary; gratuity for Modern Adventure trip leader and local guides
+International roundtrip airfare; travel insurance; transportation to the trip’s starting point (Note: arrival transfers are included in the fall ’24 departure) activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverages not included in itinerary; gratuity for Modern Adventure trip leader and local guides.

 -